Fatou Bensouda

 She served as prosecutor at the International Criminal Court (ICC) from June 2012 to June 2021, after having served as a deputy prosecutor in charge of the prosecutions division of the ICC from 2004 to 2012.
 She earlier served as a Minister of Justice and Attorney General of The Gambia from 1998 to 2000.
 She has also held positions as a legal adviser and a trial attorney at the International Criminal Tribunal for Rwanda (ICTR).

-On 2 September 2020, Bensouda was named a "specially designated national" by the United States government under the Trump administration, forbidding all U.S. persons and companies from doing business with her.
-The Biden administration reversed course on 2 April 2021 when President Joe Biden revoked EO 13928, removing Bensouda from the SDN list; US Secretary of State Antony Blinken released a statement calling the previous sanctions "inappropriate and ineffective", but restated that Washington would continue opposing ICC's actions relating to Afghanistan and the Palestinian conflict.

 Early life and education

 Fatou Bom Bensouda was born on 31 January 1961 in Banjul (then Bathurst), The Gambia, into a polygamous Muslim family.
 She is the daughter of Omar Gaye Nyang, a government driver and wrestling promoter.
 Her father was a landowner who also owned several wrestling arenas in the country.
 She is the niece of the Gambian historian and author Alieu Ebrima Cham Joof.
 Her father is related to the Joof family through his maternal grandmother Ndombuur Joof (Alieu Ebrima Cham Joof's great-aunt).
 Ndombuur is also the paternal grandmother of the singer Marie Samuel Njie.

 As a young girl, Bensouda used to sneak into local courts after school to follow court proceedings.

 She attended primary and secondary school in the Gambia and moved to Nigeria in 1982.
 She graduated from the University of Ife with a Bachelor of Laws (Hons) degree in 1986.
 The following year, she received accreditation as a barrister-at-law from Nigeria Law School.
 She became one of Gambia's first experts in international maritime law after earning a master's of laws from the International Maritime Law Institute in Malta.